rake-compiler/rake-compiler-dock/README.md

     $ rake-compiler-dock bash -c 'echo $RUBY_CC_VERSION'    # =>  1.8.7:1.9.3:2.0.0:2.1.6:2.2.2

-Overwrite it, if the given gem does not support all of them.
+Overwrite `RUBY_CC_VERSION`, if your gem does not support all available versions.

 ### Add to your Rakefile

-Rake-compiler-dock can be easily integrated into your Rakefile:
+Rake-compiler-dock can be easily integrated into your Rakefile like this:

     require 'rake_compiler_dock'

     task 'gem:windows' do
       RakeCompilerDock.sh "bundle && rake cross native gem" end

+See [the wiki](https://github.com/larskanis/rake-compiler-dock/wiki) for projects which use rake-compiler-dock.

 ## Contributing